1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Maine Expansion Arts is sponsored by Maine Community Foundation.
-Supports arts organizations in Maine focused on underserved areas or populations with limited access to arts programming.
+This grant supports arts organizations and programs in rural Maine, focusing on accessibility to the arts for underserved communities.

 Get alerted about grants like this